IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/06_HoverInteractions_Callout_Layer.md

 ### Purpose

-This topic provides information about the callout layer annotation.
+This topic provides information about the callout layer annotations.
 It describes the properties of the callout layer and also provides an example of its implementation.

 ### Required background